bryaneduarr/dot-files.nix/README.md

-# Dot-Files NixOS WSL2
+# Dot-Files for Nix and NixOS

-Declarative [NixOS](https://nixos.org/) dot-files configuration for running NixOS on [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install).
+Declarative [NixOS](https://nixos.org/) dot-files configuration for running NixOS on [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) and Nix with [home-manager](https://github.com/nix-community/home-manager).
 This configuration provides a development environment in a declarative manner.

+Currently tested on:
+- NixOS with WSL2 (x64)
+- Ubuntu 24.04 with WSL2 (x64, arm64)

 ## Quick Setup